Brief Biography of Douglas Stephen Parker

 ~~~~~~~~~~~~~

-*Mervyn Dane has retired as Editor of the Imkpartial Reporter newspaper.
+*Mervyn Dane has retired as Editor of the Impartial Reporter newspaper.
 He gave the Author a splendid tour of Enniskillen in July 2004.
 Mr. Dane had relatives in the 2x2 fellowship, and was a cousin to the late Patricia Roberts, author of several books about Edward Cooney.

-**The Tramp or Go-Preachers (Sometimes called Pilgrims) Do they Walk "the Jesus Way?
+(Sometimes called Pilgrims) Do they Walk "the Jesus Way?
 By Wm.
 C. Trimble

 Go to: Transcript of Talk by Doug Parker to Group of Ex2x2s in Canberra, Australia, Easter April 23, 2000